Zoetis (formerly Carl Norden) Distinguished Teacher Award

 The recipient will receive an engraved plaque and a $1,000 check from Zoetis.
 Each college winner is then eligible to be nominated by the college for the national award.

 - Eligibility: Nominees must be full-time members of the faculty of the College of Veterinary Medicine and engaged primarily in teaching.
-Eligibility includes both tenure track and clinical/educator track faculty, but only faculty with the titles of assistant professor, associate professor, or professor.
-Staff and faculty with the titles of Instructor or Lecturer are not eligible.

 - Previous recipients do not become eligible for consideration again until the fourth year after receiving the award.